Anthilla/AnthillaOS/README.md

 Description
 -----------

-Usable test/dev exercise for appliances, the drift towards chaos.
+Usable test/dev exercise for appliances.

 This, simply *Using* and without structural modification or package forks or custom developments, we want to use a normal Linux System, as custom Linux embedded System *readonly* as possible, separing configurations, and Data leaving System image untouched.